 In the event of a grid failure (e.g., load shedding by Eskom), the solar inverters are designed to shut down.
 This is to protect the grid personnel working on the transmission lines during the outage.
 If the buildings continue to generate power during a grid outage and potentially feed power to the national grid, this could be fatal to maintenance personnel who are unaware that power is flowing in the lines when the grid is down.

 We also note that radiation is below projections, which may be related to the satellite.

 In the following sections, we analyse the below-average performance in order from worst to best project.

 Highveld Technical Performance

-The following tables and figures on the technical performance and forecast data provide information on the production, irradiation, availability, and performance ratio of the plant compared to the forecast.